 Internet marketing and traditional marketing are polar opposites when it comes to strategy.

 Due to the nature of traditional marketing, strategy is often set a significant period ahead of when campaigns kick in.

-On the other hand, the advantage of digital marketing is that whilst plans can be made well in advance – the turnaround time for creative is incredibly fast.
+On the other hand, the advantage of digital marketing over traditional marketing here that whilst plans can be made well in advance.
+The turnaround time for creative is incredibly fast.

 This means reaction times are much shorter.
-Take the slightly humiliating gaffe during the Olympics, where South Korea’s flag was raised prior to a match between Scotland and North Korea.
+Take the humiliating gaffe during the Olympics, where South Korea’s flag was raised before a match between Scotland and North Korea.

 Not that tensions were fraught enough between the two…

 Specsavers capitalised on the mistake by running ads over social media with their now-famous slogan ‘Should have gone to Specsavers’.